Scaling of Marks

 Meysydd allweddol i'w hystyried

-Dylid ond graddio marciau modiwlau neu asesiadau os oes tystiolaeth nad yw'r marciau gwreiddiol yn adlewyrchu'r safonau academaidd a gyflawnwyd gan fyfyrwyr yn gywir, a dylai unrhyw graddio symud y marciau i'r amrediad sy'n adelwyrchu'r safonau yma'n gywir.
+Dylid ond graddio marciau modiwlau neu asesiadau os oes tystiolaeth nad yw'r marciau gwreiddiol yn adlewyrchu'r safonau academaidd a gyflawnwyd gan fyfyrwyr yn gywir, a dylai unrhyw graddio symud y marciau i'r amrediad sy'n adlewyrchu'r safonau yma'n gywir.

 Dylid cymryd gofal wrth ystyried graddio modiwlau opsiynol.
-Gall fod yn disgwyliedig i fodiwlau craidd dangos yr un amrediad o berffromiadau dros amser, tra gall modiwlau opsiynol, weithiau, dangos canlyniadau llawer uwch neu is.
+Gall fod yn ddisgwyliedig i fodiwlau craidd dangos yr un amrediad o berfformiadau dros amser, tra gall modiwlau opsiynol, weithiau, dangos canlyniadau llawer uwch neu is.
 Gall hyn fod o ganlyniad i nifer fach o fyfyrwyr yn cymryd y modiwl, neu gall adlewyrchu proffil y myfyrwyr sy'n cymryd y modiwl.
 Byddai'n camgymeriad i raddio marciau modiwlau opsiynol i gynrychioli'r un amrediad o farciau a fyddai'n ymddangos ar gyfer modiwlau craidd.

 Amseri graddio